American Airlines places deposit on 20 supersonic planes

 Skeptics have questioned Boom's ambitious timetable, especially in light of the many years it has taken Boeing, an established manufacturer, to get planes or even retrofits to planes approved by the Federal Aviation Administration.

+“With a supersonic jet, you don't design a plane, you design an engine first,” said Richard Aboulafia, an aerospace analyst at consultant AeroDynamic Advisory.
+“This is just a collection of freehand drawings until that engine happens.”

+Boom says the plane will fly entirely on sustainable aviation fuel, often made from plant material, which is currently in short supply and very expensive.

-Boom says the Overture program will cost between $6 billion and $8 billion.
+Boom, which is based in Denver and plans to build the Overture in North Carolina, says the program will cost between $6 billion and $8 billion.
 The plane carries a list price of $200 million, although other manufacturers routinely give airlines deep discounts.

 Last month, Boom announced changes to the plane's design to make it simpler and less expensive to build and maintain.
 The most striking change was going from three engines, including a different type on the tail, to four identical engines under the delta-shaped wings.